 This course integrates readings in the humanities, experiential exercises, video analysis, and case studies in the service of helping students develop their own unique leadership philosophy.
 Engagement in the course will strengthen students' capacity to lead others.
-The transition from self-leadership to a consideration of community and the common good is explored.
+The transition from selfleadership to a consideration of community and the common good is explored.
 Prerequisite: CORE 179 or appropriate transfer status.
-Pre- or Co-requisite: ENG 102 or ENG 111.
+Pre- or Co-requisite: ENG 111.